kristi11/PortfolioWebsite/README.md

 * This app has support for dark mode based on system preference.
 * If you're working on a local environment and your profile picture doesn't display make sure to update the `APP_URL` in your `.env` file to `APP_URL=http://localhost:8000` or whatever local enviroment link you're using.

-## Showcase

 #### If you need help getting things started, contact me.
 I'll be happy to help.

+## Showcase

+### Few things to keep in mind

+* I was having some computer issues at the time of recording so the app might look a little laggy
+* The screen recorder wouldn't record the upload/select forms so that why you don't see them in the video.
+#### Check out the screencast [here](https://clipchamp.com/watch/HPSgbsPlCyP?utm_source=share&utm_medium=social&utm_campaign=watch)

 ## Getting started